YinJC/uk-tex-faq/FAQ-formbiblabel.md

----
-layout: page
-title: Format of numbers in the bibliography
+# Format of numbers in the bibliography
----

 By default, LaTeX makes entries in the bibliography look like:
   [1] Doe, Joe et al.  Some journal.
 2004.